Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-In Fig. \ref{fig7}, we plotted the behaviors of the heat capacity of SBH in the NC spacetime.
-As we see for $\Theta=0$ we recover the standard heat capacity, which are always negative, so a phase transition in the commutative SBH does not exist.
-From this figure we can see that, the heat capacity will be zero at $r_h=r_h^0$, which mains that this black hole has one physical limitation point \cite{saheb1}, and has a divergence at $r_h=r^{crit}_h$, where that means one phase transition point.
-In the NC geometry, a larger black hole (massive black hole) has a negative heat capacity at $r_h>r^{crit}_h$, which corresponds to a non-equilibrium system (unstable), while for a small one it has a positive heat capacity at $r_h^0<r_h<r^{crit}_h$, so the system is in equilibrium (stable).
-Then at $r_h<r^0_h$ the heat capacity of this black hole is negative, which means a non-equilibrium system (unstable), and this region its caused by the negative behavior of the temperature in Fig. \ref{fig3} which correspond to a non-physical solution.
-The divergence of heat capacity describe a phase transition of SBH in the NC spacetime at a critical point $r_h=r^{crit}_h$, where this point grows with increasing the NC parameter $\Theta$, and the stable stage $r^0_h<r_h<r^{crit}_h$ with positive heat capacity increase by increasing $\Theta$, which means that the SBH take longer to stop radiating and evaporate.
-Since our expression depends on the observation angle, the phase transition is not simultaneous in all the directions of observation, where it begins from the equatorial plan and decreases the critical point $r^{crit}_h$ of the phase transition, then the stable stage with positive heat capacity becomes smaller and smaller as we are closer to the poles.
+We plot in Fig. \ref{fig7} the behavior of the heat capacity of the SBH in NC space-time.
+We observe that for $\Theta=0$ we recover the standard heat capacity, which is always negative, hence a phase transition in the commutative SBH does not exist.
+From this figure we observe that the heat capacity is equal to zero at $r_h=r_h^{\min}$, which means that this black hole has one physical limitation point \cite{saheb1}, and has a divergence at $r_h=r^{\mathrm{crit}}_h$ (at this point the black hole reaches the maximum temperature).
+This implies one phase transition point.

+In NC geometry, a larger (massive) black hole has a negative heat capacity for $r_h>r^{\mathrm{crit}}_h$, which corresponds to a non-equilibrium (unstable) system, while for a smaller one it has a positive heat capacity for $r_h^{\min}<r_h<r^{\mathrm{crit}}_h$, hence the system is in (stable) equilibrium.
+The divergence of heat capacity describes a phase transition of SBH in the NC space-time at a critical point $r_h=r^{\mathrm{crit}}_h$, where this point grows with $\Theta$, and the stable stage $r_h^{\min}<r_h<r^{\mathrm{crit}}_h$ with positive heat capacity increases with $\Theta$, which means that the SBH takes longer to stop radiating and evaporating.